imixs/imixs-cloud/management/longhorn/README.md

-# Longhorn-UI
+# Longhorn

+## Ingress Configuration

-To run the Longhorn-UI frontend via traefik.io it is necessary to replace the hostname wir your own Internet name and to activate a CORS middleware for the Ingress:
+To run the Longhorn-UI frontend via traefik.io it is necessary to replace the hostname in the file 002.ingress.yaml.
+Replace {YOUR-HOST-NAME} with your own Internet name:

 	kind: Ingress
 	apiVersion: networking.k8s.io/v1beta1